james-priest/udacity-nanodegree-react/docs/course-notes/react-native.md

 Up until this point, we've only had one flex container or parent element.
 Don't get it twisted though; if you create more nested flex containers, the exact same logic above is going to be true for those child elements (flex items) but instead of being relative to the whole view (as in our example), they'll position themselves according to the their parent component.
 Your entire UI will be built upon nesting flex containers.

-At this point, you're essentially a red belt in React Native styling TaeKwonDo.
+At this point, you're essentially a red belt in React Native styling Karate.
 There are a few other flexbox features we need to look at, though.

 You'll very quickly come to a realization that there are no percent-based styling in React Native.
 Though I agree it makes things a bit more difficult, everything you can do with percent-based styling you can do with flexbox.
 Remember the `flex: 1` declaration we used in all the examples above?
 That's the property that's going to allow us to do it.
 Interestingly enough there's no exact comparison for this feature in flexbox on the web, but it is similar to `flex-grow` if you know what that does.